UCL/STIR/examples/src/README.txt

 # demo2
 	$EXE_LOC/demo2
-	# demo2 contains a call stir::display, so you'll see the display immediately ( at least when on Unix)
+	# demo2 contains a call `stir::display`, so you'll see the display immediately ( at least when on Unix)

 # demo3
 	$EXE_LOC/demo3 demo.par